Virtual celebrations for Jamaica 59

 This year's celebrations are being held under the theme: 'Jamaica 59: Come Mek We Celebrate Online'.

-The schedule of activities includes the Miss Jamaica Festival Queen Grand Coronation on Sunday, August 1 at 4:00 pm and the Jamaica Gospel Star Final at 6:00 pm.
+The schedule of activities includes the Miss Jamaica Festival Queen Grand Coronation and the Jamaica Gospel Star Final, yesterday.

-On Independence Day, Friday, August 6, the National Independence Flag Raising Ceremony will be broadcast at 9:00 am, followed by the Jamaica Independence Story at 5:00 pm; and the Independence Online Party at 9:00 pm.
+On Independence Day, Friday, August 6, the National Independence Flag Raising Ceremony will be broadcast on PBCJ, beginning at 9:00 am, followed by the Jamaica Independence Story at 5:00 pm on TVJ; and the Independence Online Party at 9:00 pm, also on TVJ.
+The Independence party will be rebroadcast on August 7 at 9:00 pm.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login